ajstarks/giocanvas/gchart/README.md

 ## Introduction

-gchart makes charts reading data from files or standard input.
+gchart makes charts from data read from files or standard input.

-The data format is tab-separated, with optional comments.
+The data format is tab-separated name, value fields with optional comments.
-The first field is a data label and the second is the value.
 An optional third field specifying a color is used by the pie and lego chart types.

 For example: